 2018 Year

-On March 26, 2018, with the organization of the Ministry of Justice, the Department of Public Law (Secretariat of the Interagency Coordination Council implementing measures against human trafficking) and the involvement of the State Fund was held a workshop/seminar on the topic of "Legal Mechanism for Combating Human Trafficking and Modern Trends".
+On March 26, 2018, with the organization of the Ministry of Justice, the Department of Public Law (Secretariat of the Interagency Coordination Council implementing measures against human trafficking) and the involvement of the State Fund a workshop/seminar was held on the topic of "Legal Mechanism for Combating Human Trafficking and Modern Trends".
 The meeting was attended by lawyers of the Central office of the State Fund and consulting hotline operators.

-On April 25-26, 2018, with the organization of non-governmental organization "Human Traumatic Development of Human Trafficking" was held training on the issue of the "Investigation of Cases of Human Trafficking."
-In the training participated lawyer of the structural unit of the State Fund Service Institution for the Victims of Human Trafficking in Batumi (shelter).
+On April 25-26, 2018, with the organization of non-governmental organization "Human Traumatic Development of Human Trafficking" training was held on the issue of the "Investigation of Cases of Human Trafficking."
+Lawyer of the structural unit of the State Fund Service Institution for the Victims of Human Trafficking in Batumi (shelter) participated in the training.

 On June 19-20, 2018, with the organization and financial support of the International Center for Migration Policy Development (ICMPD) training was held on the issue of "The importance of coordination in the fight against human trafficking".
 The training was attended by lawyers of central office and structural units (shelters and crisis centers).